princemahajan/FLINT/README.md

 + Ability to restart the integration or change solution on the detection of events
 + Stiffness detection

-The following figure shows the multiple event detection capability of FLINT, in which the X-crossings in decreasing and Y-crossings in increasing direction of a three-body orbit are detected and reported to the user.
+The following figure shows the multiple event detection capability of FLINT, in which the X-crossings in decreasing and Y-crossings in increasing directions of a three-body orbit are detected by FLINT.

 ![FINT's event-detection](media/FLINT_Events.png)